-■ Teacher Qualifications
+■Teacher Qualifications

 A provision of federal Title I requires all districts to notify parents of children in Title I schools that they have the right to request and receive timely information on the professional qualifications of classroom teachers and paraprofessionals.
 These include state qualifications, licensing for the grade level or subject taught, any waivers for qualifications, emergency provisions, college major, graduate degrees and subject, and if paraprofessionals or aides are in the classroom and what their qualifications are.
-[ESEA; 20 USC 6311; 34 CFR 200.61]
+[ESEA; 20 USC 6311; 34 CFR 200.48, 200.61]

-■ Release of Directory Information
+■Release of Directory Information

 The law allows schools to release "directory information" to certain persons or organizations including military recruiters.
 Directory information includes student's name, address, telephone number, email address, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous school attended.
+Directory information does not include citizenship status, immigration status, place of birth, or any other information indicating nationality.
 You may have the district withhold any of this information by submitting a request in writing within fourteen (14) days after the first day of school.
 Written notification received after the date specified will be honored, but the student's information may have been released in the interim.
 In the case of students with exceptional needs or who are homeless, no material can be released without parent or guardian consent.
 [EC 49061(c), 49070, 49073(c), 56515; FERPA; ESEA]